WiseChameleon/website/data/_posts/2018-03-23-how-we-built-it.md

 layout: post
 title:  "How We Built It"
 date:   2018-03-23
-excerpt: "Want to Build your own?
-Here's How."
+excerpt: "Want to build your own?
+Here's how."
 image: "/images/pic05.jpg"
 tag:
 - microlearning